 - wellbeing coaches who can help you to improve your wellbeing and develop strategies to cope with anxiety, depression and stress

 - WorkSafe Victoria’s WorkWell Toolkit for Small Business, which offers step-by-step advice and practical resources to help create a mentally healthy workplace

 - Mindarma wellness app, where business owners can access short sessions teaching mindfulness and other cognitive skills

 - Workplace Wellbeing Hub that includes translated information and services to help with workplace wellbeing.

 If you are in a crisis or at immediate risk of harming yourself or others, please call emergency services on 000.

-Lifeline (13 11 14) is a free, 24/7, confidential crisis support service for people who are feeling overwhelmed or having difficulty coping or staying safe.
+Lifeline (13 11 14 or via online chat or text) offers short term crisis support at any time for people who are feeling overwhelmed or having difficulty coping or staying safe.

-Suicide Call Back Service (1300 659 467 or via online chat) is a free, 24/7 phone and online counselling service for anyone who is struggling with situations in their life, from feeling low or stressed to the more complex issues of suicidal thoughts and grief arising from suicide.
+Suicide Call Back Service (1300 659 467 or via online chat or video) is a free, 24/7 counselling service for anyone who is affected by suicide, including people who are feeling suicidal or who are worried about someone.